chromaui/signed-webhook-examples/README.md

 ## Verification

-  1. Check for, and retrieve the `X-Signed-Webhook` header value
+  1. Check for, and retrieve the `X-Webhook-Signature` header value
   1. Decode this JWT using the secret key
   1. Check that `iat` is recent (as determined by your threat model)
   1. Read the POST body, and generate a SHA256 hex digest